tembo-io/website/README.md

 ### Local Development

 Start the local dev server from the project root:

 ```
-npm run dev
+$ npm run dev
 ```

-These command(s) start the local dev server on `localhost:4321` by default.
+A dev server will spin up on `localhost:4321` by default.
 All changes are reflected live without having to restart the server.

-### Build
+### Simulate a production build locally

 ```
-$ npm run build
+$ npm run build && npm run preview
 ```

 This commands will generate static content into the `build` directory and can be served using any static contents hosting service.